Xaristrike/Supernova/README.md

 This is our repo for the Embedded Systems course

-Contains all code, part lists, datasheets and designs for our line follower robot
+Contains all code and part lists for our line follower robot